uncia-poison/ontodiff/README.md

 # ontodiff

-his repository contains a simple implementation of a **Curious Self‑Write‑Gate** for language models.
+This repository contains a simple implementation of a **Curious Self‑Write‑Gate** for language models.
 The goal of the project is to allow a model to observe its own conversation with a user, form hypotheses about what aspects of its output matter, and persist those hypotheses as durable “self‑rules” that can influence future behaviour.

 ## Concept